 The 3 big hesitations I hear from people about their dreams to build a Tiny House are 1) “But I have kids” 2) “Where can I put it?” and 3) I don’t have the money.

-To the first hesitation – I say ?
+To the first hesitation – I say sooo?
 Kids are actually highly adaptable!
 They actually thrive on less (note I’m not talking about neglect here!
 I am talking about intentional lifestyles and minimalism.)
 Kids thrive on more time outside and more time with YOU.

-To the second hesitation – see my video here where I talk about experiences.
+To the second hesitation – see my video here where I talk about out experiences.
 There is no 1 national or even state wide classification or policy for Tiny Homes.
 Every council has a different interpretation of and so its impossible to make any kind of blanket statement.
 However there are options and there are councils getting on board with the Tiny House Movement.

 For now though I wanted to take a moment to talk about the other big hesitation – finances.
 There are different options to consider that may or may not be applicable to you.